ihh/trajectory-likelihood/README.md

 This is an expository implementation of the method to calculate alignment gap probabilities by trajectory enumeration, as described by Miklos, Lunter &amp; Holmes in the paper
 [A "Long Indel" model for evolutionary sequence alignment](https://www.ncbi.nlm.nih.gov/pubmed/14694074) (2004).

-This code includes an implementation of Algorithm 1 from the MLH 2004 paper, which computes the likelihood of a state trajectory in an arbitrary continuous-time discrete-state Markov chain, with event times integrated out.
+The code includes an implementation of Algorithm 1 from the MLH 2004 paper, which computes the likelihood of a state trajectory in an arbitrary continuous-time discrete-state Markov chain, with event times integrated out.

 For clarity, this code currently makes the following simplifications relative to the full "Long Indel" model described in the paper:
-- Currently it only calculates the gap likelihoods for internal chop zones (i.e. not the regions at the ends of the sequence, nor the probability of deleting/inserting tbhe whole entire sequence).
+- Currently it only calculates the gap likelihoods for internal chop zones (i.e. not the regions at the ends of the sequence, nor the probability of deleting/inserting the whole entire sequence).
 This is equivalent to considering only infinitely long sequences.
 - Currently it does not use a mixture of geometric distributions for the indel lengths, just a single geometric distribution.

 Both these modifications are relatively straightforward to implement, as they only involve changing the calculation of zone exit probabilities and transition rates.